KoushikAhamed/Business-Analytics-and-Vizualization/README.md

 # Data-Analytics-and-Vizualization
-Business Analysis and Visualizations on Big Data with Power BI
+Data Analytics and Visualizations on Big Data with Power BI